Why is The First 1000 Days such a critical time for building your baby’s brain?

 According to Viv Bennett, Chief Nurse, Public Health England, 'It's vital every child gets the best start in life if they are to reach their full potential.'
 'Early speech, language and communication skills provide a foundation for young children to develop, build relationships and socially interact with others and be ready for school.'

-The First 1000 Days of life (from conception to two) is the most potent time to do this.
-A little input in those early days of life reaps massive results both for individuals and communities.
-It helps build potential, in academics, economics, health, resilience and successful life navigation.
+The First 1000 Days of life (from conception to two) is the most effective time to do this.
+A little play and input by parents and careers in those early days of life reap massive results both for individuals and communities.
+It helps build your baby's potential, in academics, economics, health, resilience and successful life navigation.

-With a responsive, and interactive adult providing stimulation and engagement, a child’s brain can build a strong framework for future learning and development.
+With a responsive, and interactive adult providing stimulation and engagement, a child’s brain gets stronger and ready for future learning and development.

-A child’s brain contains 40 billion neurons, and makes 100 trillion synapses or connections, sending 1million messages to the rest of the body every second.
-One million neural connections a second are formed during the first year of our lives.
+According to the Centre on the Developing Child at Harvard University, a child’s brain contains 40 billion neurons, and makes 100 trillion synapses or connections, sending 1million messages to the rest of the body every second.
+One million neural connections a second are formed during the first year of our lives (this is more than at any other time in our lives).
 Those that are not used get weak and disappear through a natural process called pruning.
 The ones that are used grow strong and are reinforced.

 This is why early interaction and communication with babies and young children is so essential.